patrickjamesmarcellana/Integral-Calculator-Using-Trapezoidal-Rule/README.md

 # Integral-Calculator-Using-Trapezoidal-Rule
 This project is a calculator for integrals using the **Trapezoidal Rule of Integration**.
+It is presented with a graphical user interface, almost similar to an actual computer calculator interface.
 You can input an equation and the number of trapezoids you want to use.

 **INSTRUCTIONS:**
 To run the program locally on your computer, please make sure that the following are installed.